Why a Franchise?

 Do you know the franchise sector is an important part of the UK economy?

-Franchising can be a confusing issue, with people talking about ‘rail franchises’ and ‘film franchises’ and then there’s a group of companies who call themselves franchises who aren’t really (they’re most likely to offer a licence and some may be multi-level marketing) and then there’s the real thing – business format franchises who offer franchisees the opportunity to work for themselves following a proven business model.
+Franchising can be a confusing issue, with people talking about ‘rail franchises’ and ‘film franchises’ and then there’s a group of companies who call themselves franchises who aren’t really (they’re most likely to offer a licence and some may be multi-level marketing) and then there’s the real thing – franchises who offer franchisees the opportunity to work for themselves following a well proven business model.

 The simplest way to differentiate currently is to identify franchise businesses who are members of the British Franchise Association (bfa).
 The bfa grant membership to businesses with a proven ethical model that can be replicated.
 These businesses, including ours, have to provide evidence and be prepared for ongoing assessment and analysis to keep their accreditation.